john-verana/java-practice-challenges/README.md

 ✅ Build a small **BankAccount** app using getters/setters with validation
 ✅ Use `Scanner` input to set fields via setters (and block invalid values)

+🟠 Week 9: Inheritance
+✅ Learn how to create a **parent class (Employee)** and extend it with **child classes (FullTimeEmployee, PartTimeEmployee)**
+✅ Use `super()` to call the parent constructor from subclasses
+✅ Override or extend behavior in child classes with new methods
+✅ Accept **user input** to build different types of employees
+✅ Demonstrate **code reuse** and specialization through inheritance

 📁 Projects and Challenges
 🔁 Vending Machine (While Loop)
 **File:** [Week1_Loops/VendingMachine.java](Week1_Loops/VendingMachine.java)